T-3DGS: Removing Transient Objects for 3D Scene Reconstruction: Introduction

+We introduce T-3DGS, a novel approach for 3D static scene reconstruction from monocular video in uncontrolled settings.
+Our method includes an unsupervised transient detector and a transient mask propagation framework.
+Relying solely on image residuals for transient identification is unreliable due to issues such as appearance changes and color similarity to the background~\cite{ren2024nerf,sabour2024spotlesssplats}.
+To address this issue, we develop a divergence-based technique on top of the uncertainty modeling approach~\cite{kulhanek2024wildgaussians} to detect transients.
+It helps improve mask accuracy and significantly reduce misclassifications of transient objects.

+Our experiments show that concurrent works~\cite{sabour2024spotlesssplats,ungermann2024robust} fail to remove semi-transient distractors (Fig.~\ref{fig:teaser}).
+We introduce a mask propagation framework for extracting object-aware masks that improve consistency in case of semi-transient distractors.
+Our method remains robust to all types of distractors.
+Additionally, we present the novel \emph{T-3DGS dataset} with challenging scenes featuring semi-transient and slow-moving objects.
+Evaluations on both casual scenes~\cite{ren2024nerf,sabour2023robustnerf} and our dataset show our method outperforms state-of-the-art approaches in reconstruction quality.

-Our key contributions include: \begin{itemize} \item A novel transient network to identify dynamic distractors utilizing features from a visual foundation model. \item A novel video object segmentation module that robustly tracks objects throughout the video regardless of the frame rate and semi-transient behavior. \item A novel challenging dataset that contains diverse scenes with semi-transient distractors and scenes with slow-moving objects for evaluation. \item Our proposed method presents new state-of-the-art performance on robust reconstruction of the static scene parts on standard benchmark datasets. \end{itemize}
+Our key contributions, which together ensure consistent detection and removal of transient objects for improved 3D reconstruction, include: \begin{itemize} \item Generalized uncertainty modeling for efficient transient object identification; \item A divergence-based approach that leverages semantic consistency between reference and reconstructed frames for identifying transient objects; \item A robust video object segmentation module that tracks objects across varying frame rates and semi-transient behaviors; \item A challenging new dataset featuring diverse scenes with semi-transient distractors and slow-moving objects; \item State-of-the-art performance on benchmark datasets for robust static scene reconstruction. \end{itemize}